 Telling the world we no longer wish to go by “Mormons,” “Mormonism,” or the “Mormon Church,” names that were never accurate in the first place

-After the War of 1812, a series of revolutionary changes emerged in society that would set off a chain of events that we’re still living
+After the War of 1812, a series of revolutionary changes reshaped the Western world—changes we’re still living with today.
+For the first time in centuries,